chesslablab/react-board/README.md

 ![Figure 4](/assets/figure_04.png)

-This RAV reader displays the variation levels in different shades of gray.
+The RAV reader displays the variation levels in different shades of gray.
 It is a 2D scrollable HTML table where the main line is shown in a white background color.
 The deeper the level, the darker the background color is displayed.

 ### Contributions